Old Augusta Historic Site

 The Old Augusta Historic Site contains the remnants of Augusta, Mississippi, a town that was founded along the Leaf River in 1812 and abandoned between 1902 and 1906.
 The site was added to the National Register of Historic Places in 1979 and was designated a Mississippi Landmark in 1999.

 History

 From 1818 until 1906, the town of Augusta served as the county seat for Perry County, Mississippi.
-It was considered a major commercial and administrative center because a General Land Office was located there.
+It was considered a major commercial and administrative center because a United States General Land Office was located there.
 In October and November 1833, the first public sale of Choctaw cession lands occurred in Augusta, Clinton, and Chocchuma.

 In the 1850s, Augusta was the site for the trial and hanging of the outlaw James Copeland.
 In the 1890s, Davis Hawthorne was hanged in Augusta for the murder of his wife.

 When the Mobile, Jackson, and Kansas City Railroad was constructed 2 mi south of Augusta, the town was moved to the railroad and developed as New Augusta.

+In 1983, Georgia-Pacific constructed the Old Augusta Railroad to haul products from the Leaf River Cellulose mill that was built adjacent to the site of Old Augusta.